benattali/benattali.github.io/projects.md

 comments: true
 ---

 **I am currently self-employed.
-Feel free to check out my [résumé](https://benattali.github.io/resume) and contact me.
+Feel free to check out my [résumé](https://benattali.github.io/resume) and reach out for any questions or projects.
 Both freelancing and full employment opportunities are welcome :)**

 My coding career began in May 2019.
 Here I will try to have (an updated) collection of my projects.
 So here we go...